roblaing/swipl-webapp-howto/README.md

 ```
 The last two entries are things I've learnt through bitter experience.
 If MaxVarcharSize is left unset, ODBC defaults to 256 characters (the old Twitter rather than a blog site) and pooling needs to be set to yes if your site gets even slightly busy.

 Assuming you're using Postgres and it is all set up nicely, follow the instructions at [Creating a Database](https://www.postgresql.org/docs/current/manage-ag-createdb.html) to install a new database called whatever you want to use as my_database_name (I suggest blog, same as the identifier in the .odbc.ini file).
-If you already have a database, you can skip this step and use it to store the tables coming up.
+If you already have a database, you can skip this step and use it to store the arts table coming up.

 On most Linux systems, all that would be required are these two commands at the bash shell to get you into the Postgres shell:
 ```bash